WilliamQLiu/williamqliu.github.io/_posts/2019-03-16-terraform.md

 constructed from resource types offered by providers

 It is not recommended to write a module that is just a thin wrapper around a single other resource type.
-If you have trouble finding a name for your module that isn't the same as the maint resource type inside it, that may be a sign that your module is not creating any abstraction and so the module is adding unnecessary complexity.
+If you have trouble finding a name for your module that isn't the same as the main resource type inside it, that may be a sign that your module is not creating any abstraction and so the module is adding unnecessary complexity.
 If that is the case, then use the resource type directly in the calling module instead.